sungraepark/Adversarial-Dropout/README.md

 This implementation is based on the Code from Takeru Miyato's repository at https://github.com/takerum/vat_tf (Thank for Takeru Miyato's Work)

+## Dependency

+This work was tested with Tensorflow 1.1.0, CUDA 8.0, python 2.7

 ## Preparation of dataset

 CIFAR10 for supervised learning